A property of minima in honeycombs

 The problem that a hexagonal prism is optimal or isoperimetric was known as the Honeycomb Conjeture.
 This conjeture remainded unproven until the middle of the twentieth century (Laszlo Fejes Toth, Thomas Hale).
 And Toth proved that the bases of the cells are not optimal shapes.

-In this page we are going to study a much more simple optimization problem: We want to close a hexagonal prism as bees do, using three equal rhombi.
+In this page we are going to study this optimization problem: We want to close a hexagonal prism as bees do, using three equal rhombi.

 Then, which is the shape of these three rhombi that closes the hexagonal prism with the minimum surface area?

-You can play with the applet to see different ways to do that:
+You can play with the applet to see different ways to do that.
+Changing the height of the cell we change the amount of wax needed to close the cell.

 If the shape changes the surface area is different.